abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <img src="{% link /assets/imgs/avatar.png %}" width="40%">

 Abhay Venkatesh is Software Engineer at [Anduril Industries](https://anduril.com/) (employee #47) working on Platform Infrastructure Product and Architecture.
-His focuses include (but are not limited to) Data Systems, Deployment, Simulation, Lattice APIs, Autonomy, and C++ Infrastructure.
+His focuses include (but are not limited to) Data Systems, Deployment, Simulation, APIs, Autonomy, and C++ Infrastructure.

 Previously, he was a founding engineer on several of Anduril's key programs ranging from Autonomy to Space.